IBM-Blockchain-Archive/marbles/docs/env_setup.md

 	git checkout 14055d7
 	```

-4. Confirm the level using git branch, should show the commit level matching your network
+4. Confirm the level using git branch.
+It should show the commit level matching the one you provided.
 	```
 	git branch
 	```